IBM/universal-connectors/README.md

 ## Policies

-With a few exceptions, using data from the univer***REMOVED***l connector is no different than using data from any other source in Guardium Data Protection or Guardium Insights:
+With a few exceptions, using data from the univer***REMOVED***l connector is no different than using data from any other source in Guardium Data Protection or Guardium Insights.
+For Guardium Data Protection, there are a few unique policies that can be found in this link:

 a. [separate readme for  GDP UC policies, based off existing GDP doc]

-b. [separate readme for  GI UC policies, based off existing GI doc]

-***NOTE: if policy-related restrictions/limitations are identical for GDP +GI, let's just list them here instead***

 ## Known limitations